The Carvi Seafood Restaurant Scandal

 0 comments

-The propagandist technique of using the tireless repetition of an idea.
+AD NAUSEAM The propagandist technique of using the tireless repetition of an idea.
 An idea, especially a simple slogan, that is repeated enough times, may begin to be taken as the truth.
-This approach works best when media sources are limited and controlled by the propagator.
+This approach works best when media sources are limited and controlled by the propagato...

 Continue Reading...
 Labels: ,